Benitex/Automatic-Level-Scaling/README.md

 * `random_increase` is a random value that increases the pokemon level
 * `fixed_increase` is a pre-defined value that increases the pokemon level

+Note that these variables can also store negative values.
+Setting them to 0 would have the same effect of calling `pbBalancedLevel($player.party)` and removing two from the avarage.

+### Changing settings for a specific battle

-You can use the following function to change some other settings for a specific difficulty too.
+You can use the following function to change some settings before a specific battle.
+Don't forget to change them back to the original settings after the battle.
+All arguments are optional and can be positioned in any order.

-`DifficultySettings.new(update_moves:, first_evolution_level:, second_evolution_level:)`
+`AutomaticLevelScaling.setSettings(update_moves:, automatic_evolutions:, :proportional_scaling, first_evolution_level:, second_evolution_level:)`
-All arguments are optional.
-You can use this for a specific battle, for example.

 * `update_moves` can be set to false if you don't want moves to be updated after setting the new level and stage
+* `proportional_scaling` can be set to true if you want to scale levels but take original level differences into consideration
+* `automatic_evolutions` can be set to false if you don't pokemon to automatically evolve if possible
 * `first_evolution_level` is the level required for pokemon that don't evolve by level up to get to the mid form
 * `second_evolution_level` is the level required for pokemon that don't evolve by level up to get to the final form

-Note that these variables can also store negative values.
-Setting them to 0 would have the same effect of calling `pbBalancedLevel($player.party)` and removing two from the avarage.

 ## Detailed credits